-- 5.5 Commissioned day support services have mostly re-established positively since the pandemic: 12 commissioned LD & MH day services have remobilised, 2 very small organisations have chosen not to due to environmental and personal factors.
-We continue to meet with Made In Tain to explore alternative options to enable remobilisation. - 5.6 The Learning / Intellectual Disability and Autism: Transformation Plan clearly states that its purpose is to ensure the people with a learning disability are "empowered to live their lives, the same as everyone else."
+5.9 The Learning / Intellectual Disability and Autism: Transformation Plan clearly states that its purpose is to ensure the people with a learning disability are "empowered to live their lives, the same as everyone else."
 Actions 20 and 21 identify the aspirations to halve the employment gap and ensure progress.
 Previous consultation events in Highland have evidenced that people with a Learning Disability in Highland would like to be in employment and they require support to achieve this.

-The NHS Highland Learning Disability Service is seeking support to establish an Employment Transformation Programme that will work in partnership with key stakeholders and shift resource from "traditional" support provision to finding opportunities for jobs and supporting people with a learning disability in places of employment.
+To further progress this work the NHS Highland Learning Disability Service intends to establish an Employment Transformation Programme that will work in partnership with key stakeholders and shift resource from "traditional" support provision to finding opportunities for jobs and supporting people with a learning disability in places of employment.

-6. INDIVIDUALS WITH COMPLEX NEEDS that are DELAYED IN HOSPITAL or in OUT OF AREA PLACEMENTS
+6 INDIVIDUALS WITH COMPLEX NEEDS that are DELAYED IN HOSPITAL or in OUT OF AREA PLACEMENTS (Assessment)

-6.1 "Coming Home Implementation: A report from the working group on complex care and delayed discharge" was published by the Scottish Government on 21st Feb 2022.
+6.1.
+"Coming Home Implementation: A report from the working group on complex care and delayed discharge" was published by the Scottish Government on 21st Feb 2022.
 The full report can be read here: Coming Home Implementation: report from the Working Group on Complex Care and Delayed Discharge - gov.scot (www.gov.scot)